The ultimate crab dipT

-Having tried many crab dip recipes oner the years, I can tell you that this is the ultimate Spicy Crab Dip.
+Having tried many crab dip recipes over the years, I can tell you that this is the ultimate Spicy Crab Dip.
 The recipe is adapted from Emeril Lagasse’s original Hot Jalapeño Crab Dip recipe, to whom I am eternally grateful for creating this easy and delicious dip.
 I have altered the quantity of some of Emeril’s ingredients, and the directions, to arrive at what I think is crab perfection.
-It turns me into the star of the party every time.
+It turns me into a star cook every time.

 Ok, lets get down to it.
 Selecting your crab.

 You want a good crab dip?
 Use good crab.
 It’s just that simple.